What is a Guardianship Power of Attorney?

 What is a Caregiver’s Authorization Affidavit?

-A caregiver’s authorization affidavit is another one of the alternatives to guardianship that involves school-related activities.
-Specifically, a Caregiver’s Authorization Affidavit allows a relative of the child to enroll him/her in school without that person being legally appointed by a court as the child’s legal guardian.
+One of the alternatives to guardianship that involves school-related activities is completing a caregiver’s authorization.
+Specifically, this type of authorization affidavit allows a relative of the child to enroll him/her in school without that person being legally appointed by a court as the child’s legal guardian.
 For example, the person also can make medical decisions for the child.
 As one of the alternatives to guardianship, a child’s non-relatives can also sign an affidavit, but their right to make decisions for the child’s medical care will be restricted.
 For instance, non-relatives are only authorized to make medical care decisions that are school related.
 Keep in mind, the Caregiver’s Authorization Affidavit is not a court document and can be canceled by either parent at any time.
 Furthermore, the caregiver must promptly notify the school if he/she is no longer acting in such a role.

 Sarah requests Elizabeth, her sister, to oversee her child’s educational needs while she recovers from a severe medical condition.
 In this case, Elizabeth signed the caregiver’s authorization affidavit and had the document notarized.
 Next, she provided the document to Sarah’s son’s school which the school accepted.
 Afterward, Elizabeth requested that the school list her as the primary point of contact for the next sixty days.
 Upon the sixty-day period expiration, Sarah can revoke the affidavit and resume her responsibilities as a parent.